"Compress and eliminate" solver for symmetric positive definite sparse matrices: Algorithm

 \section{Algorithm}

-Before {running} the algorithm we select the permutation $P$ and work with the matrix $\widetilde{A} = PAP^{\top}$. {This permutation is crucial for the algorithm.
+Before running the algorithm we select the permutation $P$ and work with the matrix { } This permutation is crucial for the algorithm.
 The choice of the permutation, its properties and its influence on the proposed algorithm is discussed in Section \ref{sec:complan}.
 The permutation $P$ and the block size $B$ define the division of the matrix $A$ into sub-blocks.
-The block size $B$ is the parameter of the algorithm and is typically small, the selection of the block size is discussed later.} For simplicity we use the same letter $A$ to refer to the permuted matrix.
+The block size $B$ is the parameter of the algorithm and is typically small, the selection of the block size is discussed later. \\

-We represent the matrix $A$ in the \emph{compressed sparse block} (CSB) \cite{saad-csb-1994} format.
+We represent the matrix {$A_0$} in the \emph{compressed sparse block} (CSB) \cite{saad-csb-1994} format.
 The nonzero blocks are referred to as ``close'' blocks.
-The nonzero blocks that arise during the elimination are called ``far'' blocks{\footnote{{``Far'' blocks are typically called ``fill" blocks, but we use ``close'' and ``far'' notation to emphasize the connection with the FMM method}}}.
+The nonzero blocks that arise during the elimination are called ``far'' blocks{\footnote{{``Far'' blocks are typically called ``fill'' blocks, but we use ``close'' and ``far'' notation to emphasize the connection with the FMM method.}}}.
 The first step is to eliminate the first block row.